pottedmeat7/OpenVR-WalkInPlace/Readme.md

 - Auto Configuration for best settings
 - Tracker support (for feet)
 - Configuration for "Arm Swinging" Locomotion
-- Profiles saving
+- Save profiles
-- Device movemnt Graph
+- Device movement Graph

 # Upcoming

-- Options for emulating other input methods
 - HMD Relative Direction Override to Controller Relative Direction
 - Any Relative Direction to Tracker Relative Direction

 ## Installer

 Download the newest installer from the [release section](https://github.com/pottedmeat7/OpenVR-WalkInPlace/releases) and then execute it.
 Don't forget to exit SteamVR before installing/de-installing.

-If you also use OpenVR-InputEmulator you can use the 'OpenVR-WalkInPlace-OVRIE-driver.exe' installer.

 # Documentation